-for each participant, indicate the structural division, position, his role in the business process, provide a list of documents process using process information
+^{}for each participant, indicate the structural division, position, his role in the business process,

 CASE tools are used to model the subject area.

 In the process of modeling, it is necessary to distinguish the transactional component of the business process, which ensures the collection, accumulation and processing of quantitative data about the current state of the management object, as well as the analytical component, which provides the analysis of quantitative indicators formed into transactional components.